joshuaborn/born-inquisitive/README.md

 This repository contains scripts and documents pertaining to analysis of the [National Survey of Family Growth (NSFG)](https://www.cdc.gov/nchs/nsfg/index.htm), mostly pertaining to contraception and related matters.

+Currently, these scripts have been tested with the 2017-2019 and the 2015-2017 data sets.

 ## Directory Structure

 ### src/